 The vision of launching State Startup Ranking Exercise was laid in April 2017 under the leadership of Sh.
 Ramesh Abhishek, Secretary, DIPP, Ministry of Commerce and Industry, Government of India.
 This is first of its kind initiative, across the world, to utilize the power of competitive federalism to transform a country into a Startup nation.
 DIPP along with Startup India team then explored good practices of leading Startup ecosystems across the world to identify pillars and themes to serve as the foundation for the ranking framework.
-The team also undertook a benchmarking exercise of Startup ecosystems in several States across India to understand their maturity level and to customize the framework in that context.
+The team also undertook a benchmarking exercise of Startup ecosystems in several States across India to under stand their maturity level and to customize the framework in that context.
 The pillars of framework were identified and assigned weightage keeping in view the requirements of Startups for their growth.

-DIPP introduced first draft of the ranking framework in September 2017 during the Second Startup India States' Conference.
-The event witnessed intensive discussions with State Governments on ranking framework to understand their feedback and preparedness for the exercise.
+DIPP introduced first draft of the ranking Facilitate States to identify, framework in September 2017 during the learn and replicate good Second Startup India States' Conference.
+The practices event witnessed intensive discussions with State Governments on ranking framework to Help bring to fore progress understand their feedback and preparedness made by States for for the exercise. promoting Startup ecosystem The draft was then shared with all State Governments, concerned Central Government Departments including Department of Science Foster competitiveness & and Technology, Department of Bio-technology, propel the States to work NITI Aayog, Ministry of Labour and proactively

-The draft was then shared with all State Governments, concerned Central Government Departments including Department of Science and Technology, Department of Bio-technology, NITI Aayog, Ministry of Labour and Employment (MoLE), nent of Industrial Policy & Pron
+Employment (MoLE),